 The launch of Chronaly was inspired by my co-founder, Lily.
-Lily has personally experienced the ups and downs of caring for a loved one who experiences daily the demons of a developmental disorder.
-You see, Lily’s brother, Jeffrey, has autism—the fastest growing developmental disorder.
+Lily has personally experienced the ups and downs of caring for a loved one who experiences daily the demons of a developmental disability.
+You see, Lily’s brother, Jeffrey, has autism—the fastest growing developmental disability.

 Jeffrey’s autism has redefined Lily’s family environment to the point where every day is a “new day.”
 Each new day is full of situations that could trigger meltdowns.
 Imagine the daily radical shifts and mental roller-coasters when your day can be either a success or a new crisis due to the uncontrollable influence of autism.
 For Lily’s brother, Jeffrey, physical sensations are often a mystery.
 For months at a time, Jeffrey would complain that his lungs were collapsing or his teeth were melting, often to the point of meltdowns or crying fits which cause havoc for his parents and family.